phpearth/docs/oop/intro.md

 }
 ```

-The effect of inheritance is that the child class (or subclass or derived class)
+The effect of inheritance is that the child class (or subclass, or derived
-has the following characteristics:
+class) has the following characteristics:

-* Automatically has all the member variable declarations of the parent class.
+* It automatically has all the member variable declarations of the parent
+  class.
-* Automatically has all the same member functions as the parent, which (by default)
+* It automatically has all the same member functions as the parent, which will
-  will work the same way as those functions do in the parent.
+  work the same way as those functions do in the parent by default.

-Following example inherits `Book` class and adds additional functionality compared
+The following example inherits the `Book` class and adds additional
-the parent class.
+functionality compared to the parent class.

 ```php
 class Novel extends Book